-Garlic also contains about ten different kinds of natural sugars, including fructose, glucose and insulin, as well as relatively high levels of the trace minerals copper, iron, zinc, tin, calcium, manganese, aluminium, germanium and selenium.
+Garlic also contains about ten different kinds of natural sugars, including fructose, glucose, as well as relatively high levels of the trace minerals copper, iron, zinc, tin, calcium, manganese, aluminium, germanium and selenium.
 The level of selenium in garlic is higher than in almost any other plant.

 For more information, please use the link below: